ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 All done with Step 2.

 ## Step 3
-> The framework in Step 2 is like a map of a camping trip.
-The stacks are the places we will camp along the way.
-> But instead of hoping we have enough supplies, now we use the map to figure out everything we will need.
-> When it's time to use it, we know we have enough.
->

-In this step we take **blue move blocks** such as this one:
+In Step 3 we take **blue move blocks** such as this one:
 ```ad-scratch
 ~~~
 set y to (10)
 ~~~
 ```
 and make them **orange** variable type blocks like this one.
 ```ad-scratch
 ~~~
 set (y) to (10)
 ~~~
 ```

-Later, we will actually **Position** the sprite (use up the supplies), and use the blue blocks like this:
+Later, we will actually **Position** the sprite (use up just the supplies we need), and use the blue blocks like this:
 ````ad-scratch
 ```
 set y to (y)